IevgenDilevskyi/tweeter/README.md

 2. Install dependencies using the `npm install` command.
 3. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
 4. Go to <http://localhost:8080/> in your browser.
+5. Enter your tweet up to 140 charachters long and submit it.
+6. Your new tweet will appear on the top of all previous tweets.
+7. Fault check for empty and over 140 char long tweets is implemented - pop-ups the error message.
+8. Enjoy your tweets!

 ## Dependencies

 - Express
 - Node 5.10.x or above
+- Body-parser
+- Chance
+- Md5